-Many diseases can cause rashes, and these rashes may share a very similar appearance.
-Some of these diseases include chickenpox or measles, herpes zoster virus, psoriasis and eczema, insect bites or reactions to certain medications.
+It is important to stress here that many diseases can also cause skin rashes, and these rashes may share a very similar appearance.
+The most common diseases or medical conditions that cause skin rashes include chickenpox or measles, herpes zoster virus, psoriasis, eczema, insect bites, or reactions to certain medications.

+Rashes can indeed be prevented.
 Prevention is aimed at avoiding substances that can irritate the skin.
-There are also some basic skin care tips you can follow to help prevent a rash appearing.
+There are also some basic skincare tips you can follow to help prevent a rash appearing.
+These include the following:

 - avoid rubbing the skin with force